shifted7/data-structures-and-algorithms/README.md

 - Write a function called QuickSort which follows the given psuedocode to sort the inputted array.

 #### Approach and Efficiency
 - This code first partitions the array by a pivot value, putting all the other values on one side of the array or the other depending on their value compared to the pivot value, with lesser values sent to the left and greater values sent to the right.
-It then makes recursive calls to perform this same partitioning on the two sides of the array, repeatedly dividing it into halves until it gets down to single elements.
+It then makes recursive calls to perform this same partitioning on the two sides of the array, repeatedly dealing with smaller and smaller segments it until it gets down to single elements.
 A swapping function is used to change the positions of elements within the array, including the pivot element at each iteration.
 Eventually, all the values have been still in the array, but in sorted positions.

     - The function operates with O(n^2) time because in the worst case (reverse sorted) it has to loop through all the other elements in the array for each element in the array.
 It operates in O(n) space, because it temp variables each time it swaps elements.